splunk/public-o11y-docs/README.md

 - Run `./start.sh` from the terminal.
 Make sure to run `chmod u+x start.sh` to grant execution permissions.
 - Enter `make html` or `make clean html` from within the container to build the documentation.
 - Browse `http://localhost:9000` to see the local build of the docs.
+If you're using the `make livehtml` option, access `http://localhost:8888`.

 > **NOTE:** Don't run git commands from the container.
 Exit the container first or use a separate terminal window or tab.